For the average person who wants to lose weight

 Nutrients, vitamins and minerals don't fight diseases, but taken in appropriate doses they give the immune system the resources with which to fight the body's enemies.
 That's it.
 So, while they may help the body avoid a cold, they will not work against disease X (unless the body's immune system can fight it with the extra resources).

-While multivitamins may prevent a cold, if a cold has (nearly) installed, it will continue its usual course.
-If you usually take just a third of the recommended dose, the probability to catch a cold is higher (than for a full dose), but at the very least, the symptoms of the cold will be less severe (but the duration stays the same, even though it may seem shorter).
-Personally, I've never caught a cold when taking at least two thirds of the daily dose.
+While multivitamins may prevent a cold, if a cold has (nearly) installed, it will continue its usual course, but at the very least the symptoms of the cold will be less severe (although the duration stays the same, even though it may seem shorter).

 In order to avoid catching a cold, you have to take multivitamins with several weeks before you are exposed to the (common cold) virus, so that your immune system can have the time to build its defenses.
 If you start sneezing more often than usual, it's a sign that your body is successfully fighting the virus.